amidstdebug/atlas/web-app/docs/restructure.md

 ## Dependencies

-1. Backend still requires audio_server and ollama for transcription and summarization
+1. Backend still requires audio_server and a vLLM service for transcription and summarization
 2. Frontend requires the backend API to be running
 3. Environment variables need to be properly configured